GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/delegated-role-grants/README.md

 ## Auditing Roles

-This example include a python script that ensure audits a list of roles to ensure you're not granting the setIamPolicy permissions at the project, folder or organization level.
+This example includes a python script that audits a list of roles to ensure you're not granting the setIamPolicy permissions at the project, folder or organization level.
 To audit all the predefined compute roles, run it like this:

 ```bash
 pip3 install -r requirements.txt